 In 1974 the boundaries of Leeds were extended to include 10 other boroughs and urban districts.
 In 1993 Quarry House, the headquarters of NHS Management was opened.
 Leeds polytechnic was founded in 1970.
 It became Leeds Metropolitan University in 1992.

 In the late 20th century tourism became a major employer in Leeds.
 Leeds Playhouse opened in 1970.
 (It moved to a new building in 1989).
 The Royal Armouries Museum opened in 1995.
 The Thackray Medical Museum followed in 1997.

 The Monet Garden in Roundhay Park was opened in 1999.
 Merrion Shopping Centre was built in 1964.
 A new shopping arcade was built in the early 1970s.
 It was called The Bond Street Centre.
 Later it was refurbished and renamed Leeds Shopping Plaza.
 St Johns Shopping Centre was built in 1983.
 White Rose Shopping Centre opened in 1997.
-In the early 1970s Leeds city centre was pedestrianised.
+In the early 1970s Leeds city centre was pedestrianized.
 Radio Leeds began broadcasting in 1968.

 LEEDS IN THE 21st CENTURY

+In the 21st century Leeds continued to flourish.
 Millennium Square opened in 2000 and a new Leeds City Museum opened in 2008.
 Today the population of Leeds is 715,000.

 A Timeline of Leeds